svjack/RIFT-SVC/README.md

 - `--training.save_per_steps`: The frequency of saving checkpoints.
 - `--training.test_per_steps`: The frequency of testing.
 - `--model.pretrained_path`: The path to the pretrained model.
-- `--model.spk_drop_prob`: The probability of dropping out the speaker embedding.
-(Only used for multiple speakers fine-tuning)
+- `--model.whisper_drop_prob`: The probability of dropping out the whisper embedding.
 - `--training.eval_cfg_strength`: The strength of classifier-free guidance for evaluation.
-(Only used for multiple speakers fine-tuning)
 - `--training.eval_sample_steps`: The number of inference steps to sample for evaluation.

 Since we use hydra to manage the config, you can also override the config file by adding your own arguments.